 - Clean it up.
-Remove any controversial or offensive content.
+Remove any controversial or offensive content from your social media.
 Drunk party photos, anything controversial or negative can cost you a job offer.

-- Keep the info on your resume and online consistent.
+- Be consistent.
+Keep the info on your resume and online consistent.
 You should always tell the truth on your resume and the same applies to your social media profiles.
-Make sure your resumes doesn’t tell one thing and your social media profiles another.
+Make sure your resume doesn’t tell one thing and your social media profiles another.

 - Use social media as your portfolio.
 It’s the perfect place to integrate a seamless digital brand.
 Are you a graphic designer or photographer?
 Create a professional account on Instagram and use it as your digital portfolio.

-- Try to google yourself.
+- Try to google yourself, first.
 And spend some time going through the results.
 See what employers will find when they google you up.
 Manage your online presence, otherwise it could cost you a job offer.